Skip to primary navigation Skip to content Skip to footer

 Dive mask lens needing defog before scuba diving.

-Before defogging your mask, you need a suitable dive mask that fits your face.
+Before defogging your mask, you need a suitable mask that fits your face.
 When shopping around, it is essential to try a variety of brands and skirt sizes.
-Every face is different, so scuba manufacturers make many dive masks at various prices.
-Most professional divers recommend you go for the middle-of-the-road option.
+Every face is different, so scuba manufacturers make many masks at various prices.
+Most professional divers recommend going for the middle-of-the-road option.
 Don’t buy the cheapest or the most expensive scuba mask.

 A good dive mask with a soft silicone skirt should cost $80 to $125.
 You can use your face size to choose the best-fitting brand and model because every scuba mask gets made differently for different face sizes.
 Banyan Tree Divers Maui recommends that divers with smaller and narrower faces use the Tusa Freedom Ceos or Scuba Pro Spectra Mini.
 After testing many different brands for smaller faces, Tusa and Scuba Pro are at the top of the list for comfort, fit, and price!

-It’s important to try on different masks in person at your local dive shop.
+It’s essential to try on different masks in person at your local dive shop.
 When testing a mask, you want to hold it up to your face and inhale through your nose to see if the mask skirt sticks around your face.
 If you get an excellent seal and like the feel of the mask skirt, you can then use the strap to ensure the mask is easily adjustable.
 Whether you buy a clear or black silicone mask is purely based on personal preference.
-But, masks with a black silicone skirt help to cut the sun’s glare, which is great for underwater photography in shallow ocean environments.
+However, masks with a black silicone skirt help cut the sun’s glare, which is excellent for underwater photography in shallow ocean environments.

 Tip 2: Rub Diamond Magic on Each Lens